TonyLB/maketheworld/README.architecture.md

 is the way they communicate.
 - ***Charcoal Client***:  The front-end web application that presents the entire user-interface of Make The World.
-- ***Control Channel***:  An APIGateway Websocket service that connects the Charcoal client in real-time to the back-end systems, letting creators create and players play.
-By relaying real-time update, the control channel also lets users see the impact of other users in the same space (independent of their own commands).

 ( To-Do:  Create a diagram that demonstrates how all of the subsystems connect together )